 - Network file system support

-During Preview, although the second generation execution environment generally performs faster under sustained load, it has longer cold start times than first generation.
+Although the second generation execution environment generally performs faster under sustained load, it has longer cold start times than first generation for most services.

 You can specify the execution environment for your Cloud Run service when you deploy a new service or a new revision of your service.
 If you don't specify an execution environment, first generation is used by default.